094459/blog/content/newsletter/2022-01-17_aws-open-source-news-and-updates-96.md

 **eventcatalog**

-[eventcatalog](https://aws-oss.beachgeek.co.uk/18d) another fantastic project from David Boyney.
+[eventcatalog](https://aws-oss.beachgeek.co.uk/18d) another fantastic project from David Boyne.
 Event Catalog helps you to discover, explore and document your Event Driven Architectures powered by Markdown.
 EventCatalog as a website generator that allows you to document your event architectures with markdown files.
 As with all David's projects, next level documentation and there are example/demo output so you can see what you are likely to get if you were to run it yourself.
 Awesome stuff.
 If you do find it useful, make sure you do not skip the Sponsor link...

 ![demo](https://raw.githubusercontent.com/boyney123/eventcatalog/master/website/static/img/eventcatalog-screen1.png)